Multimodality as Supervision:

 Measuring Specialisation in TST

-I. Does it specialize to the test space?
+I. Does TST specialize to the test space?

-The goal of test-space training is to learn a specialized vision model for a given space.
-In this analysis, we attempt to measure this specialization using cross house evaluations.
-Specifically, we ask the question, do we really need access to the test space itself, or we can substitute it with a similar space?
-Note that with similar space, we mean a space that is similar in terms of the layout and furniture appearance, but not necessarily the same.
+The goal of Test-Space Training is to learn a specialized vision model for a given test space.
+To measure this specialization, we perform cross-space evaluations.
+Specifically, we ask: do we need access to the exact test space, or can we substitute it with a similar space?

 II.
 Specialization–Generalization Tradeoff